What Is a Firewall? Network Firewalls Explained

 Firewalls are often considered to be the first layer of defense against network threats.
 They operate based on a set of predetermined rules that dictates what traffic can and cannot be allowed to enter the internal network.
 A successful firewall allows the approved traffic and data to enter but blocks unknown data in order to protect the health of the network.

 Firewalls exist in multiple forms.
 They can be hardware, software, or cloud-based.
-Certain firewalls may work better on certain networks, so make sure that you do research before installing a firewall to determine what you need for your network protection.
+Certain ones may work better on certain networks, so make sure that you do research before installing a firewall to determine what you need for your network protection.

 How does a firewall work?